BMW X1 Review

 The 2014 BMW X1 is ranked:

-The 2014 BMW X1 has a turbocharged four-cylinder engine, which is praised for offering ample power.
-Some reviewers say that the X1’s fuel-saving start-stop system is jarring and unrefined.
+The X1 has a turbocharged four-cylinder engine, which reviewers praise for its ample power.
+Some say that the X1’s fuel-saving start-stop system is jarring and unrefined.
 An eight-speed automatic transmission is standard and is lauded for its quick gear changes.
-According to the EPA, the BMW X1 gets up to 23/34 mpg city/highway, which is very good for the class.
+According to the EPA, the 2014 BMW X1 gets up to 23/34 mpg city/highway, which is very good for the class.
 A turbocharged six-cylinder engine is available, which is paired with a six-speed automatic transmission.
 However, the majority of critics recommend choosing the four-cylinder model because it offers strong acceleration, better fuel economy and a faster-shifting transmission than the six-cylinder model.
 The X1 earns praise for its powerful brakes and good steering feel, as well as its suspension, which they say provides a comfortable ride and athletic handling.

 - "The 2014 BMW X1's sharp handling and exciting performance are rarities for a small crossover SUV.
 However, it doesn't offer much utility and, when typically optioned, it's a questionable value alongside its roomier competitors in this price range." -- Edmunds

 - "The X1 is a fine place to look for those who crave owning a premium brand but don't necessarily want to pay the high prices that are usually part of the deal.
 Be careful picking extras though--it's possible to add $10,000 or more to the sticker price." -- Consumer Guide

 - "The X1 travels fast, handles dynamically and is surprisingly luxurious for a junior crossover." -- The New York Times (2013)